 An estimated 170 million refrigerators and refrigerator-freezers are currently in use in the United States.
 More than 60 million refrigerators are over 10 years old, costing consumers $4.4 billion a year in energy costs.
-By properly recycling your old refrigerator and replacing it with a new ENERGY STAR certified refrigerator, you can save $260 over the next 5 years.
+By properly recycling your old refrigerator and replacing it with a new ENERGY STAR certified refrigerator, you can save more than $270 over the next 5 years.

 Protect the environment.

 ENERGY STAR certified refrigerators use less energy and help us reduce our impact on the environment.
 If all refrigerators sold in the United States were ENERGY STAR certified, the energy cost savings would grow to nearly $700 million each year and 9 billion pounds of annual greenhouse gas emissions would be prevented, equivalent to the emissions from more than 870,000 vehicles.

 Current Specification Effective Date: September 15, 2014

 Refrigerators originally qualified for the ENERGY STAR label in June 1996.
 ENERGY STAR certified refrigerators are about 9 percent more energy efficient than models that meet the federal minimum standard for energy efficiency.